-While it is possible to apply to the Proctors for permission to conduct this interview via Skype, such applications are only considered in exceptional circumstances, and furthermore approval of the request is not guaranteed.
-In general, students should aim to be in Oxford for their Transfer of Status interview.
+Students should aim to be in Oxford for their Transfer of Status interview.
+While it is possible to apply to the Proctors for permission to conduct this interview via video, such applications are only considered in exceptional circumstances (such as during the pandemic), and furthermore approval of the request is not guaranteed.

-The assessors will write a report and submit

-recommendations to the Graduate Studies Committee.
+The assessors will write a report and submit recommendations to the Graduate Studies Committee.
 Following their interview, students should normally expect to hear the outcome of their assessment within three weeks, though this may be longer during the vacation periods.